granfelino/amazon-products-analysis/README.md

 * Main goal of this analysis to refresh and practice cleaning and validating a raw dataset using solely SQL as my tool.

+* I first used Excel to get an overview of the data and do some basic pivots/charts.

 * The most tedious part of this analysis was cleaning the data which you can see here:
 `sql/03-data-cleaning-*.sql`